Top Links

 If you have a TV receiver in your PC, you may wish to connect the output of your Freesat box into your PC receiver.
 Your PC TV receiver will need to support "analogue" input.
 If your Freesat box has a standard TV aerial output socket and is "modulated", you should be able to connect an aerial lead from the Freesat box to the PC TV receiver, then tune the PC software in to the Freesat box output channel.

-Many Freesat boxes don't have a modulated aerial outout, so you may need to connect from the Freesat SCART socket using an RF modulator.
-You can find more help on this subject on our TV on your PC page.
+Many Freesat boxes don’t have a modulated aerial output, so you may need to connect from the Freesat SCART socket using an RF modulator.
+You can find more help on this subject on our Watch TV on your PC page.

 Can I record from Freesat?

-• Sky+ / Sky+ HD?
-We've been asked if you can use a Sky+ or Sky+ HD box to record Freesat.
-Seems the answer is "yes" - you can record the Free-to-air channels on a Sky PVR - however, note that if you're not a Sky subscriber, Sky will charge you £10 a month to use the Sky+ recording facility
+• Sky+ / Sky+HD?
+We’ve been asked if you can use a Sky+ or Sky+HD box to record Freesat.
+The answer is “yes” and “no”.
+You can’t use Sky+ to record the output from a Freesat box – however you can use a Sky+ box to record over 200 subscription-free channels – however, note that if you’re not a Sky subscriber, Sky will charge you £10 a month to use the Sky+ recording facility.

 Can I use my Sky box (or another receiver) to get Freesat?

-• If you have a Sky Digital receiver - a number of channels are available without subscription, including many of the Freesat channels - see Sky's list
+• If you have a Sky Digital receiver – a number of channels are available without subscription, including many of the Freesat channels – see Sky’s free-to-air channel list

 • Freesat transmissions are not encrypted.
 Standard definition channels are transmitted in MPEG-2 ISO/IEC13818.